 Your goals are our goals at Merovitz Potechin LLP.
 Our lawyers represent individuals and families in the Ottawa area who need advice and guidance when creating or revising a will.

-Your will can protect your wishes, take care of your family and honour your legacy.
+Your Will can help achieve your goals, take care of your family and honour your legacy.
 We will work with you to help understand your interests and needs to create a personalized will that ensures that your wishes are fulfilled.
 We also have extensive litigation experience, which helps us find a favourable resolution when a potential dispute arises.

 Our law firm assists clients with all matters related to:

 Merovitz Potechin LLP is proud to have the necessary capabilities to assist you in preparing and signing a Will and Powers of Attorney during the COVID-19 crisis.
 If you have any questions, please contact Wills and Estates Lawyers at 613-563-7544

 Having a will protects your family, ensures that your wishes are followed and preserves your legacy.
 Learn why it is so important to have a will.